yajra/laravel-datatables/README.md

 > For Laravel 4 users, checkout [L4](https://github.com/yajra/laravel-datatables-oracle/tree/L4) branch or use `composer require yajra/laravel-datatables-oracle:~3.0`.

+### Register provider and alias and publish configuration
 Once the package was downloaded, open "config/app.php" and register the `provider` and `alias` of the package:
 ```php
     'providers' => [